 Back to the star trails photos.
 Once I waited for sufficient darkness, I did a little calculation and figured I could get about 30 photos, 30 secs long each for the star trails.
 This should give me enough time to get the interior photograph completed while allowing time for some trial and error, which I was happy with the final results.

 I hurriedly changed my focus to try and get the Milky Way photograph.
-Unfortunately the bright moon, even though not visible yet, was already washing out the Milky Way – bummer.
-New focus was to watch and photograph the moon coming over the other ridgetop which did turn out to my liking.
+Unfortunately, the bright moon, even though not visible yet, was already washing out the Milky Way – bummer.
+The new focus was to watch and photograph the moon coming over the other ridgetop which did turn out to my liking.
 In the midst of all this, I received the phone call that I had a new grandson!

 Wow – what a night!
 Maybe I tried to cram too much stuff into the short window I had to work with, but I am very pleased with the outcome.